 Years of Service: 1

-Cheryl Hamilton joined the International Institute in the summer of 2015.
-Since graduating from Clark University where she currently teaches a course on immigrant integration, Cheryl devoted her career to advancing refugee resettlement.
-She has more than fifteen years of experience in the field, including most recently serving as Associate Director for External Relations as RefugePoint, a Cambridge-based international humanitarian organization.
+Cheryl Hamilton joined the International Institute of New England in the summer of 2015.
+Since graduating from Clark University, Cheryl devoted her career to advancing refugee resettlement and immigrant integration.
+She has more than fifteen years of experience in the field.
+Prior to joining IINE, Cheryl served as Associate Director for External Relations as RefugePoint, a Cambridge-based international humanitarian organization.

-Previously, she served as National Coordinator for RefugeeWorks (now Higher Advantage), a program of Lutheran Immigration and Refugee Services in Maryland and Director of the New Migration Project and the Center for Preventing Hate.
+Previously, Cheryl served as National Coordinator for RefugeeWorks (now Higher Advantage), a program of Lutheran Immigration and Refugee Services in Maryland and Director of the New Migration Project at the Center for Preventing Hate.
 Between 2001-2003, Cheryl helped manage the unexpected migration of 2,500 Somali refugees to her hometown in Maine.

 A relentless storyteller, Cheryl also wrote and performed a one-woman show entitled Checkered Floors based on the Somali resettlement to Maine.
-She routinely appears in storytelling productions throughout New England, including performing on The Moth MainStage in 2014.
+She is also the creator and curator for IINE’s popular Suitcase Stories series that honors refugee and immigrant stories.